microsoft/pai/manual/cluster-user/use-marketplace.md

 <img src="./imgs/marketplace-submit.png" />

 To create a marketplace template, click the `Create` button on the page.
-As shown in the following picture, you can create the template from scratch, using an existing job yaml file on dist.
+As shown in the following picture, you can create the template from scratch, using an existing job yaml file on disk.
 You should fill in the template name, introduction and description.

 <img src="./imgs/marketplace-create-new.png" />